• Skip to primary navigation

 • Dredge the patties in flour one at a time, coating well.
 Shake off excess flour.

 • Heat a non-stick pan over medium low heat.
 Coat the pan evenly with 1/2 tablespoon of oil.
-Dip each piece in the egg, and carefully place in the heated skillet.
+Dip each piece in the beaten egg, and carefully place in the heated skillet.
 Cook for about 2 minutes on each side, adding more oil, until the meat is cooked through.
 The meat is ready if it feels firm.
 Clean the pan, and repeat with the remaining pieces.

 Tried this recipe?Mention @koreanbapsang or tag #koreanbapsang!